The reason for "abnormal" is that youth is a bizarre practice.

 : Hmm,

-: Just kidding, I’m just visiting a friend here for a few days.
+: Just kidding, I just have a friend here, came to play for a few days.

 : Oh.

-: You look pretty much the same as many years ago; I used to always complain about your old, stinky face.
+: You look pretty much the same as many years ago, I used to always complain about your old and smelly face.

 : Feeling down?
 Or?

-: A bit depressed; I just found out a few days ago that I’m pregnant with my second child, so I wanted to come out and relax a bit.
+: A bit depressed, I just found out a few days ago that I am pregnant with my second child, so I wanted to come out and relax.

 : You look very happy,

 : Why bother to care so much about meaning?
-Most people don’t understand meaning, yet they still live happier than you.
+Most people don't understand meaning, but they still live happier than you.

-: That’s true; recently I watched “Before Sunset” and always feel that a certain scene is very similar to us.
+: What you said is indeed true, recently I watched “Before Sunset,” and I always feel that a certain scene is very similar to us.

 : You also like those three movies?

-: I saw this in one of your shares when you were twenty, and I actually agree with the line in the movie: imagine ten years later, you no longer love your husband, and you don’t think back to the men you’ve met in your life.
+: I saw this in one of your shares when you were twenty, actually, I really agree with the line in the movie: imagine ten years later, you no longer love your husband, not recalling the men you have seen in your life.

-But leaving you is not a wrong decision; at that time, I felt your artistic aura was particularly strong, not that you were arrogant or anything, you were very restrained, whether it was towards talent or your own ideals... but no matter what, I don’t regret it at all (then she fell silent for a moment, and an awkward atmosphere enveloped us again).
+But leaving you is not a wrong decision, at that time I felt your artistic atmosphere was particularly strong, not that you were proud or anything, you were very restrained, whether it was towards talent or your own ideals... but no matter what, I don't regret it at all (then she fell silent for a moment, and an awkward atmosphere enveloped us again).

 : Did you come just to say these things to me?

-: Not entirely, but to be honest, I feel that being with you back then was particularly boring, because the silence when we were together was more than at any other time, and it was clear that every time you brought up some utterly meaningless topics.
+: Not entirely, but to be honest, I feel that being with you back then was particularly boring, because the silence when we were together was more than at any other time, and it was obvious that every time you brought up some completely meaningless topics.

-: If it was because of this, if this was the reason for our breakup, looking back now, it’s really quite ridiculous.
+: If it was because of this, if this was the reason for our breakup, thinking about it now is really quite ridiculous.
 You always tried to force all the plotlines of idol dramas onto a boy.

-Later, I gradually realized that you belong to that type of person who appears aloof on the outside but is passionate on the inside, while I am the opposite of you.
-This is the reason we could never be together...
+Later, I gradually realized that you belong to the type of person who appears cold on the outside but is passionate on the inside, while I am the opposite, and this is the reason we could never be together...

-At twenty-nine, just two months shy of thirty, I was driving an old Jeep along a road lined with poplar trees, the night was dim, and the streetlights were yellow and indistinct...
+At twenty-nine, just two months shy of thirty, I was driving an old Jeep on a road lined with poplar trees on both sides, the night was dim, and the streetlights were yellow and unclear...

-In late autumn transitioning to early winter, outside the car window, the streetlights were spaced two to three hundred meters apart, and the rest were dense shadows of trees.
+In late autumn turning to early winter, outside the car window, there were only streetlights that appeared every two or three hundred meters, the rest were dense shadows of trees.

-The dry cold wind blew in through the half-open window, and I closed it because my eyes felt uncomfortable.
-The quietness inside the car made me unconsciously turn on some soft, bland music.
+The dry cold wind blew in through the half-open window, because my eyes felt a bit uncomfortable, so I closed the window, the extremely quiet interior of the car made me unconsciously add some light music.

-I have a special fondness for a certain type of pure music, such as "The Taste of Wind," "Day and Night," "First Snow," "The Promise"...
-They are like alcohol to an excited patient for me; every night I have to loop this kind of music to fall asleep peacefully.
-I can always fall asleep suddenly when a piece of music accurately loops for the fifth time, but if other music suddenly interrupts in between, I wake up as if I had a cruel nightmare, followed by endless insomnia.
+I have a very special love for a certain type of pure music, such as “The Taste of Wind,” “Day and Night,” “First Snow,” “The Promise”... they are like alcohol to a manic patient for me, every night I have to loop this kind of music to fall asleep peacefully.
+I can always fall asleep suddenly when a piece of music accurately loops for the fifth time, but if suddenly other music comes in the middle, I wake up as if I had a very cruel nightmare, and then it’s endless insomnia.

-I have loved piano pieces like this since my youth, and perhaps it is these piano pieces that have kept my youthful sadness alive, not diminishing but increasing.
-These two types of sadness are not entirely the same; the current sadness manifests in prolonged periods of depression and silence, and I constantly rely on alcohol and cigarettes to alleviate it.
+I have been listening to similar piano pieces since I was young and have loved them, perhaps it is these piano pieces that have kept the sadness of my youth alive, not diminishing but increasing.
+These two kinds of sadness are not entirely the same, mainly reflected in the fact that when the current sadness comes, the time of depression and silence also gradually lengthens, and then I keep relying on alcohol and cigarettes to eliminate it.

-A forty-minute drive allows me to listen to seven or eight pieces of music.
-When it loops to "Love in April Snow," the gentle melody leaves me somewhat bewildered, and sometimes, when the emotions run deep, a tear or two may fall.
-Looking up through the glass window at the dark night sky, a glimmer of light dazzles my eyes.
+A 40-minute drive allows me to listen to seven to eight pieces of music, when it loops to “Love in April Snow,” the gentle melody makes me feel a bit lost, sometimes when emotions run deep, one or two tears may fall, looking up from the glass window, in the dark night sky, a glimmer of light dazzles my eyes .

-"It's dark, and the road is still not halfway."
+“It’s dark, and the road is still not halfway there.”

-The road from my hometown to school was just built when I was seventeen.
-Every time I walked this road, I would fantasize about driving on it one day under the moonlight, and I imagined how wonderful it would be if a beloved girl could sit in the passenger seat.
-It took eight years for this wish to come true; it may seem long, but it wasn't too long.
-The city took seven hours of continuous driving to reach my hometown, and the scene along this road was very similar to now, but it was already deep winter, seven days away from the Spring Festival, and the moonlight illuminated the ground as if it were daytime.
-I slowed down, rolled down the window, and the cold air rushed into the car, but my heart felt particularly warm.
-I remember arriving at the foot of a mountain in my hometown at midnight, and in a daze, I often forget which time it was when my mother was also waiting for me to come home with a flashlight in such a time and environment on that hillside.
+The road from my hometown to school was just built when I was seventeen, every time I walked on such a road, I would fantasize about one day driving on a moonlit night, and I also thought that if I could have someone I love sitting in the passenger seat, that would be even better.
+This wish took eight years to realize, it may seem long but not really, the city took seven hours of continuous driving to reach my hometown, and the scene when passing this road is very similar to now, but it was already deep winter, seven days before the Spring Festival, the moonlight illuminated the ground as if it were daytime.
+I slowed down to the lowest speed, rolled down the window, and the cold air immediately filled the car, but my heart felt particularly warm.
+I remember that when I reached the foot of the mountain in my hometown, it was already midnight, in a daze, I often forget which time it was, my mother was also waiting for me to come home with a flashlight at such a time and environment on this hillside.

-Half an hour later, I arrived at my residence.
-The wide open-air parking lot was about a five-minute walk to the rental house.
-The temporary house I stayed in had eight floors, and I lived on the third floor.
-I rented a one-bedroom apartment with a balcony, and all the rooms were arranged similarly to a two-star hotel.
-The hallway and the door were very tidy, and there was a surveillance camera in front of the elevator.
-The rent in the city was not too cheap, so living expenses took up a large part of my current salary, plus gas money and car maintenance every few months, leaving just enough for me to spend.
+Half an hour later, I arrived at the place where I lived.
+The wide open-air parking lot is about a five-minute walk to the rental house, the house I temporarily live in has eight floors, I live on the third floor, I rented a one-bedroom apartment with a balcony, all the room arrangements are similar to a two-star hotel, the hallway and the door are very tidy, and there is a surveillance camera in front of the elevator, such rent in the city is not too cheap, so living expenses take up a large part of my current salary, plus gas money and car maintenance every few months, the salary is just enough for me to spend it all.

-The eighth floor had a rooftop, and on nights when I didn't have to work, I would go there.
-The big city is like my face; the buildings and streets are the features, all jumbled together with no appreciation to be found.
-So much so that every time I look up at them, it feels like looking at myself in the bathroom mirror late at night.
-Sometimes I can't even explain why I stay in such a city, just like I know I have a plain face but still can't help but look in the mirror.
+On the eighth floor, there is a rooftop, on nights when I don't have to work, I always go there, the big city is like my face, the buildings and streets are the features, all piled together chaotically, with no appreciation at all.
+So every day when I look up at them, it feels like looking at myself in the bathroom mirror at night.
+Therefore, sometimes I can't explain why I stay in such a city, just like I know I have a bad face but still can't help but look in the mirror.

 Three years ago, one night, I drove all the way here, and then it has been three whole years.
-Loneliness often comes, but friends are few, and no one is willing to treat me as a friend, with no relatives nearby.
-I visited my father two years ago and my sister a year ago, and a few months ago, I returned to my hometown.
+Loneliness often exists, but friends are few, and no one is willing to treat me as a friend, with no relatives nearby.
+I visited my father two years ago, and I visited my sister a year ago, and a few months ago I returned to my hometown.

-It takes six hours to drive to my father's workplace.
-Two years ago, when I arrived there, he was still renting a one-bedroom apartment with a living room; it had a balcony, and the living room had a set of sofas, and the bed in the room was a bit large, with a cabinet beside the pillow.
-I accidentally opened the first drawer and found a box of condoms inside.
-I quickly pretended not to see it and pushed it back in, while my father was washing vegetables on the left side of the balcony.
+It takes six hours to drive to my father's workplace, two years ago when I arrived, he was still renting a one-bedroom apartment; with a balcony, the living room had a set of sofas, the bed in the room was a bit big, and there was a cabinet beside the pillow, I accidentally opened the first drawer, and inside was a box of condoms, I quickly pretended not to see it and pushed it back in, while my father was washing vegetables on the left side of the balcony.

 His personality has become much gentler than before.

-“What work are you doing?” she asked at that time;
+“What are you working on now?”, she asked at that time;

-He paused while holding the vegetables and then said nothing; until I left, he didn't even bother to say "take care of yourself."
-That's how we father and son are; whatever we say feels like a formality, at least that's how I think, so even now, I rarely keep this father in my heart.
-Even when I was around twenty, I harbored a deep resentment, but as I grew older, some of that resentment gradually faded, especially at this age, there are not many people left to hate.
+He paused while holding the vegetables, and then said nothing; until I left, he didn't even bother to say “take care of yourself.”
+We are like this, whatever we say feels like a formality, at least I think so, so even now I rarely keep this father in my heart.
+Even in my twenties, I carried a deep hatred in my heart, but as I grew older, some of that hatred has gradually faded, especially at this age, there are not many people I can hate anymore.

-My sister moved to the county town of our hometown, and a year ago, I visited her with the feeling of it being the last time we would meet.
-So at that time, the emotions felt particularly complicated, and when she saw me for the first time, she looked very shocked, followed by confusion, yes, that kind of expression that says, "I thought you were dead."
+My sister moved to the county town of our hometown, a year ago I visited her with the feeling of it being the last time we would meet.
+So the emotions at that time were particularly complex, and when she saw me for the first time, she looked very shocked, followed by confusion, yes, it was that kind of expression that seemed to say “I thought you were dead.”

-My nephew was ten years old that year, and both his speech and clothing resembled those of city kids, lacking the foolishness we had in our childhood.
-On the wall of the room hung the guitar I gave him three years ago, which cost me a month's salary back then, but I didn't feel any reluctance because, in my heart, his importance could surpass that of his mother.
-Ten years ago, when I was in high school, I even fantasized about what kind of future to give him, thinking about giving him a piano during his childhood.
-At that time, my self-esteem made me envy those who played the piano in suits at school parties.
+My nephew was ten years old that year, both in speech and dress, he looked like a city kid, not at all like the silly us from childhood, the wall in the room was hung with the guitar I gave him three years ago, this guitar cost me a month's salary back then, but I didn't feel any reluctance because in my heart, his weight could surpass that of his mother.
+Ten years ago, when I was in high school, I even fantasized about what kind of future to give him, thinking about giving him a piano during his childhood, the insecure me always envied those who played the piano in a suit at school evening parties.

-Music can bring great cultivation and temperament to people, and during my three years in high school, I admired such people.
-But for me three years ago, a good piano would cost me a year's savings, so instead, I got a medium-quality guitar.
-But now it hangs in the corner like a decoration, and when I gently touch it, there's still dust on it.
+Music can bring great cultivation and temperament to people, and for three years in high school, I admired such people, but for me three years ago, a good piano would cost me a year's savings, so instead, I got a medium guitar.
+But now it is more like a decoration hanging in the corner, and when I gently touch it, there is still dust on it.

-I have nothing to say about my brother-in-law and his family; I even regard them as the ones who took away my sister's beautiful youth.
-Yes, she got married a year after graduating from high school and then had a child in the same year.
-Then she began her life as a mother, and my mother initially strongly opposed it but shed tears on the day she got married.
-My siblings are completely different people, both in personality and thoughts.
-So sometimes I feel that rather than siblings, we are more like friends who are related by blood and accommodating each other.
+I have nothing to say about my brother-in-law and his family, I even understand them as the people who took away my sister's beautiful youth.
+Yes, she got married a year after graduating from high school, and then gave birth to a child in the same year.
+Then she began her life as a mother, my mother initially strongly opposed it but shed tears on the day she got married.
+My siblings are completely different people, whether in personality or thoughts.
+So sometimes I feel that rather than siblings, we are more like friends with a blood relationship who are accommodating each other.

-This spring, I took a ten-day vacation to return to my hometown, carrying deep emotions to pay tribute to my mother.
+This spring, I took a ten-day vacation to return to my hometown, wanting to pay tribute to my mother with deep emotions.

-Even now, three years after my mother's sudden passing, it is still hard to fully accept.
-The wallpaper on my phone is still a picture of me with her, and I occasionally find myself dialing her number on a dim night, just to hear her voice.
-The pendant in front of my car is also a pearl shrimp my mother made for my sister and me when we were kids.
-If I were to compare my heart to a container, my love and guilt for my mother could fill two equal layers.
-I don't know what adjectives to use to describe her that would be more appropriate, just like if I were Forrest Gump, she would be the mother who "always knows how to explain everything clearly to you."
+My mother's sudden departure three years ago is still hard to fully accept even now, the wallpaper on my phone is still a picture of me with her, and I occasionally open her number on a dim night and directly dial it, the pendant in front of the car is also the pearl shrimp my mother made for us siblings when we were young.
+If I compare my heart to a container, my love and guilt for my mother can occupy two layers of equal height.
+I don't know what adjective to use to describe her to make it more appropriate, just like, if I were Forrest Gump, she would be the mother who “can always clearly tell you everything.”

-In the thirty years that are neither long nor short, the time I truly lived with my mother was less than ten years.
-Since I was born, she went out to work, returning once during the Spring Festival, until I went out to work, leaving her at home.
+In the not too long or too short thirty years, the time I actually lived with my mother is less than ten years, since I was born, she went out to work, returning once during the Spring Festival, until I went out to work, leaving her at home.

-It wasn't until I started middle school at thirteen that this kind of life ended.
-After graduating from middle school, I switched to another kind of life; I went to the county town to study, and I could only return home once a month.
-My mother stayed at home alone, hoping that this meeting would allow her to make me a pork and corn soup.
-I am very grateful for this kindness, and I even had the idea of going to work in the same place as her and my father.
+It wasn't until I started middle school at thirteen that this kind of life ended, but after graduating from middle school, I changed to another kind of life, I went to the county town to study, could only come back once a month, and my mother stayed at home alone, just to make me a pork and corn soup during this meeting.
+I am very grateful for this kindness, and even have some college ideas, wanting to work in the same place as her and my father.
 What I didn't expect was that after I graduated, her health deteriorated, and to avoid burdening us, she voluntarily stayed at home alone.
 After a few years, she started using a wheelchair, and then three years ago, she suddenly passed away.
-And I have been drifting, and even now, nothing has changed, so for the past three years, I have not dared to come here to visit my mother.
+And I have always been drifting, and even now it hasn't changed, so for the past three years, I haven't dared to come here to visit my mother.

-Three years ago, we buried her on a low cliff, right above the highway.
-I still remember the day of the burial; the sound of dozens of firecrackers tied together was no match for the sound of speeding cars.
-Many wildflowers grew on my mother's grave, and wild grass covered the grave, making it hard to recognize it as a grave.
-It has been three years, and I don't know if anyone has come here to clean it.
-The messy grave looks just like my mother did before she passed away.
-I sometimes look at the grave, sometimes at the sky, and sometimes at the shining asphalt road...
+Three years ago, we buried her on a low cliff, below which is the highway, so I still remember the day of the burial, the sound of dozens of firecrackers connected together was not as loud as the honking of cars speeding by, many wildflowers grew on my mother's grave, and the grave was overgrown with weeds, passing by, one wouldn't even notice it was a grave.
+Three years have passed, and I don't know if anyone has come here to clean it.
+The messy grave is just like my mother’s disheveled appearance before her passing, sometimes I look at the grave, sometimes I look at the sky, and sometimes I look at the shining asphalt road...

 (2)

-That day, I sat in front of my mother's grave from noon until evening.
-I held incense candles, burning three and then lighting three more.
-The smoke made my eyes a bit red, but I held back my tears and just stared blankly at the cars that kept coming and going, fast like these thirty years that have passed.
-The distant sky looked particularly gloomy, and the breeze swayed the wildflowers on the mound a bit.
-Looking up at the village, it felt like watching a landscape painting go from clear to blurry and then back to clear.
+That day I sat in front of my mother's grave from noon until evening, holding incense candles, burning three and then lighting three more, the smoke made my eyes a bit red, but I held back my tears and didn't let them fall, just blankly watching the cars continuously come and go, fast like these thirty years that have passed, the distant sky appeared particularly gloomy, the breeze swayed the wildflowers on the mound a bit, and when I looked up at the village, it seemed like watching a landscape painting go from clear to blurry and then from blurry to clear.

-But some deeply memorable landscapes are like deeply memorable dreams; even after a long time, the moment I see a trace of them, I can immediately recall them.
+But some deeply memorable scenery is like a deeply memorable dream, even if a long time has passed, as long as there is a trace of it, I can immediately recall it.

 Like this road in front of me occupies a large part of my beautiful memories from my youth.

-I love the road.
-When I was a child, I had no hobbies; I just liked to walk along the road, because it was the cleanest place I had ever encountered, vast and shiny black.
-The wildflowers and small trees along the way never disappeared, but I generally didn't dare to walk too far.
-I would climb over the barbed wire on the road, and then ahead was the forest of our village.
+I love the road; when I was a child, I had no hobbies, just liked to walk along the road, because it was once the cleanest place I had ever encountered, boundless, shining black.
+The wildflowers and small trees along the way have never been lacking, but I generally didn't dare to go too far, then I would climb over the barbed wire on the road, and ahead would be the woods of our village.

-Our village is not very big; it has many mountains and trees, and all the mountains are almost connected.
-Once I entered the woods, no matter how I walked, as long as I kept circling, I could always find my way home.
-Of course, during most of the time walking, I was not alone; there was a large group of friends with me.
-Even if I can remember some of them now, it is still difficult to give a correct description of their childhood characteristics.
+Our village is not very big, just has a lot of mountains and trees, and almost all the mountains are connected.
+Once I enter the woods, no matter how I walk, as long as I keep circling, I can always find my way home.
+Of course, during most of the walking time, I was not alone, but with a large group of friends, even if I can remember some of them now, it is still hard to give a correct description of their childhood characteristics.

-We often went to a small lake filled with water and covered with water plants.
-The lake was surrounded by trees, forming an almost enclosed square space, with four corners as exits.
-Except for the water, the rest was all grass, which was very tender and fragrant.
+We often went to a small lake filled with water, with water plants at the bottom, surrounded by trees, forming an almost enclosed square space, with four corners as exits, except for the water, it was all grass, and that grass was very tender and fragrant.

 On weekends, we would take the cow to the grassland, afraid it would eat all the grass.
-The water in the lake gradually deepened from the surrounding area to the center.
-As for how I knew this, it was essential for rural kids to play with water secretly.
-Besides going to a big river in the neighboring village, we could only find such places.
-The water wasn't very clean, but it wasn't very dirty either.
-The main thing was that this place was hard to discover, and we could play there for an entire afternoon.
-However, before the sun set, we would all come ashore, taking advantage of the last bit of sunlight to dry our hair and tan our pale skin a bit.
+The water in the lake gradually deepens from the surroundings to the center, as for how I know this, because for rural kids, secretly playing in the water is essential, besides going to a big river in the neighboring village, we could only find such a place, the water is not very clean but also not very dirty, the main thing is that this place is hard to be discovered, we could play there for an entire afternoon, but before the sun sets, we would all come ashore, taking advantage of the last bit of sunlight to dry our hair and tan our pale skin a bit.

-There was another place in my memory that combined water and grass, located deep in the mountains of the village.
-I found this place at a certain time when I was bidding farewell to my youth and stepping into maturity.
-I can't remember exactly which year it was, only that I, at thirty, still miss that version of myself.
-The personality formed between eighteen and twenty is usually hard to change later.
-Sometimes I also arrogantly think that there will always be some people who will guide my changes.
+There is another place in my memory that combines water and grassland, I found this place at a certain time when I was saying goodbye to my youth and stepping into maturity.
+I can't remember which specific year it was, I just know that I still miss that version of myself at thirty.
+The personality formed between eighteen and twenty is usually hard to change later, sometimes I also arrogantly think that there will always be some people who will guide my changes.
 But I really can't figure out who those people are.

-This space of grass and pond is similar to two basketball courts.
-Its entrance is not as easy to find as the previous place; it has only one entrance, surrounded by mountains.
-When I reach this entrance, I am often blocked by wildflowers and weeds that reach my chest.
-I have to walk over the wildflowers and weeds for at least a minute to get inside.
-In my impression, this place has only one unchanging appearance throughout the seasons: the tall trees around block most of the sunlight, with only a little scattered on the grass.
-Perhaps due to the long absence of sunlight, the grass appears a bit moist, whether in the morning, noon, or evening.
+This space of grassland and pond is similar to two basketball courts, its entrance is not as easy to find as the previous place, it only has one entrance, surrounded by mountains, and when I reach this entrance, I am often blocked by wildflowers and weeds that are at my chest height, it takes at least a minute to walk over the wildflowers and weeds to get inside.
+In my impression, this place has only one unchanging appearance in all seasons: the tall trees around block most of the sunlight, only a little scattered on the grass, perhaps because of the long time without sunlight, the grass appears a bit moist, whether in the morning, noon, or evening.
 The only place where sunlight directly shines is the center of the water, forming a circle with a radius of about two meters.
-Occasionally, I can see a few bubbles rising.
+Occasionally, you can also see a few bubbles rising.
 Perhaps due to the underground water flow, this pond is very clear.
 However, there are many fallen leaves floating on the surface.

-The second floor has two rooms, mine is the innermost.
-Walking in feels like being isolated from the world on the first floor.
-Behind the house is a high mountain, so I set up a large balcony in my room on the second floor, adding a table, which became my place for reading and writing.
+On the second floor, there are two rooms, mine is the innermost, walking in feels like being isolated from the world on the first floor, behind the house is a high mountain, so I set up a large balcony in my room on the second floor, adding a table, it became a place for me to read and write sometimes.

 (3)

-My room is not very big, with a bed, a wardrobe, and a desk with a bookshelf attached; this is also my habit of decorating rooms that I still love to this day: there can be nothing but the bed, but there must be a desk, because only when I see it do I feel a bit at ease.
+My room is not very big, just a bed, a wardrobe, and a desk with a bookshelf attached; this is also my habit of decorating rooms that I love the most to this day: besides the bed, there can be nothing else, but there must be a desk, because only when I see it do I feel a bit more at ease.
 I should be afraid of missing every moment I want to record.
-In my more than ten years of work, I have spent a few short periods living in collective dormitories, usually in single rooms, which is also why my personality is like this.
-Another reason is probably that I often change environments, without any familiar feeling towards any place.
-Of course, all of this is just the heart of a youth who loves to wander, so even at this age, my heart is still wild, but I just don't want to leave.
+In my more than ten years of work, I have spent little time living in collective dormitories, usually in single rooms for one person, so this is also why my personality is like this, and another reason is probably that I often change environments, without any familiar feeling towards any place, of course, these are just the habits of a youthful wanderer, so that at this age, my heart is still wild, but I just don't want to leave.

-At twenty-four, my mother's health deteriorated significantly.
-In the second half of that year, I stayed at home to take care of her.
-During my free time, I read some books, and I brought out all the literary sentiments I had during high school.
-The books I read at that time were mainly by Japanese authors, such as Haruki Murakami, Jun'ichirō Tanizaki, and Yukio Mishima.
-Many of their books are still on my shelf now, like "Spring Snow," "Norwegian Wood," "My Eternal Home"...
+At the age of 24, due to my mother's serious health issues, I spent the second half of that year at home taking care of her.
+During my free time, I idly read some books, which rekindled the artistic sentiments I had during high school.
+The books I read back then were mainly by Japanese authors, such as Haruki Murakami, Jun'ichirō Tanizaki, and Yukio Mishima.
+My bookshelf now also holds many of their works, like "Spring Snow," "Norwegian Wood," and "My Eternal Home."
 I have to admit that I once dreamed of becoming a writer.
-In my late teens and early twenties, I read many books about literature, including "Blood-Red Romance," "One Hundred Years of Solitude," "The Kite Runner," "The Great Gatsby."
-Every time I thought I finished reading, I felt I was getting closer to that dream.
-However, after starting to work, my reading frequency gradually changed from one book a month to one book every few months, then to one book a year, and eventually, I stopped reading altogether.
-If I did read, it was only some books unrelated to literature, like "Sex and the City" and novels, story collections...
+In my late teens and early twenties, I read a lot of literature, including "Blood-Red Romance," "One Hundred Years of Solitude," "The Kite Runner," and "The Great Gatsby."
+Each time I finished a book, I felt I was getting closer to that dream.
+However, after starting to work, my reading pace gradually slowed from one book a month to one book every few months, then to one book a year, and eventually I stopped reading altogether.
+If I did read, it was only some books unrelated to literature, like "Sex and the City" and various novels and story collections...